-In winter 704 BC, she became seriously ill for a pretty long time and a coup was planned to take over the throne.
-In Spring 705, she became seriously ill again, and another coup was planned to kill the Zhang brothers and take over the throne.
+In the winter of 704 BC, she became seriously ill for a pretty long time and a coup was planned to take over the throne.
+In the Spring of 705, she became seriously ill again, and another coup was planned to kill the Zhang brothers and take over the throne.
 The coup was successful, the ‘New Zhou Dynasty’ was dismantled, and the Tang Dynasty was restored.
-She then died on the December 16, of the same year.
+She then died on December 16, of the same year.
 In 706, her son ensured that she was laid to rest in a joint burial with his father emperor Gaozong at the Qianling Mausoleum.

 How did Wu Zeitan become emperor?